 A couple of weeks ago, the Swiss people voted for keeping their borders open.
 For investors, that’s a good sign because shutting down our borders would have resulted in higher prices, less demand, greater unemployment rates and lower returns for shareholders.
-Now I feel confident to invest in Switzerland, whereas I had been hesitant in recent months, when it appeared like the Swiss didn’t want to allow the influx of productive foreigners.
+Now Obermatt CEO Dr. Hermann J. Stern feels confident to invest in Switzerland, whereas he had been hesitant in recent months when it appeared like the Swiss didn’t want to allow the influx of productive foreigners.

 Companies like Novartis, who depend on large markets of highly skilled workers, will especially benefit from open Swiss borders.
 Now is a good time to buy Novartis, which also appeared on Obermatt’s Top 10 European Women’s Friendly stock list.

-Now,we have a company that, while still lacking an impressive drug pipeline, has a great brand and, more importantly, great people.
+Now, we have a company that, while still lacking an impressive drug pipeline, has a great brand and, more importantly, great people.
 They have a much better chance of getting Novartis back on track.
-This is why I have decided that I will invest the first 5,000 Swiss francs of my second season portfolio in Novartis.
-Remember, we always invest our money slowly over time with the motto: “Slowly in, slowly out, that’s what safe investing is all about”.
+This is why Dr. Stern has decided that he will invest the first 5,000 Swiss francs of his second season portfolio in Novartis.
+Remember, we always invest our money slowly over time with the motto: "Slowly in, slowly out, that’s what safe investing is all about".
 For us, this means that we will invest the amount of 100,000 Swiss francs over a period of three to six months.